yaniv-cohen/Checkers-My-first-project/README.md

 # Checkers---Yaniv-Cohen

-Hello and welcome to my project!
+Hello and welcome to my project!<br>
-You can to run the program, run 'index.html'
+You can to run the program, run 'index.html'<br>
-Sadly due to using a priveate repository I can't use git-hub pages.
+Due to using a priveate repository I can't use git-hub pages.

 [Video https://youtu.be/PZxVGrr1sfg](https://youtu.be/PZxVGrr1sfg)
 <br>